varnish/Varnish-Book/varnish_book.rst

 - apply configuration changes (from VCL files and parameters)
 - compile VCL
 - monitor Varnish
-- provide a command line interface (CLI)
+- provide a Varnish command line interface (CLI)
 - initialize the *Cacher*

 The *Manager*  checks every few seconds whether the *Cacher* is still there.